onap/testsuite/README.md

 ```

 ### Tag Strucutre
-Robot uses tags to seperate out test cases to run. below are the tags we use
+Robot uses tags to separate out test cases to run. below are the tags we use

 * garbage - use this for test cases that should be cleaned up before go live date
 * health - use this for test cases that perform a health check of the environment
 * smoke - use this for test cases that perform a basic check of a component
-* ete - use this for the test cases that are perofrming an end to end test
+* ete - use this for the test cases that are performing an end to end test

 ## Branching Structure
 ### Overview